dkarthe/webjeda-blog/_draft/2016-12-21-how-to-add-facebook-like-button-to-jekyll.md

 Understanding Jekyll is really important to manipulate the options available to handle different things.
 One of those is templates.
 Usually all Jekyll themes will have a **header** and a **footer** inside ```_includes``` folder.

+##Basics before implementation

-Most of the layouts make use of these templates.
-If you observe **default** layout inside  ```_layouts``` folder, you'll see that  at some point they have included header and footer with the following code.
+Most of the Jekyll layouts make use of these templates.
+If you observe **default** layout inside    the ```_layouts``` folder, you'll see that  at some point they have included header and footer with the following code.

 <pre>
 {% raw %}